kovpas/PMCalendar/README.md

 UI is inspired by [ocrickard](https://github.com/ocrickard)'s [OCCalendarController](https://github.com/ocrickard/OCCalendar).
 It's quite good component, but doesn't have some useful features which I wanted to see.
 Unfortunately [OCCalendarController](https://github.com/ocrickard/OCCalendar) very hard to maintain, so I decided to create my own implementation.

 PMCalendar supports selection of multiple dates within one or several months, appears as a popover (if you used UIPopoverController before, you'll find PMCalendar management very similar), supports orientation changes and does not require any third party frameworks.

+It's definitely not bug-free, so if you're going to use PMCalendar in production, please test it hard ;)

 Screenshots
 ----------